Deb580/Sprint4MonopolyProject/README.md

 - Use on-screen buttons to roll dice, manage properties, and end turns.
 - Follow in-game prompts for specific actions.

+## Design Patterns used
+**Model, View, Control design pattern** as the pattern for the entire project.
+There is a seperation of concerns between each componenet which has its own responsibilities.
+- Model: Handles all game data
+- View: Graphical User Interface
+- Controller: Bridges Model and View
+**Singleton Pattern** is used in the Banker, GameBoard, Deck, Dice, and Game

 ## Contributors

 - **Giovanny Teran** - TeranG@moravian.edu
 - **Jamell Alvarez** - alvarezj@moravian.edu
 - **Matthew Kraus** - Krausm@moravian.edu
 - **Deborah Rabinovich** - rabinovichd@moravian.edu

+## Progress Report
+The majority of the project works correctly.
+The way that some of the controllers are implemented causes the gameplay when inside of the GUI to be incorrect.
+While the logic of the actual game passes all of the tests, that implementation still needs adjustment.

 ## License